RF-Nelson/RailsLite/README.md

-# [Rails Lite!][description]
+# Rails Lite

-## Using The Specs

-an MVC web framework, structured like Rails and using the same underlying libraries and tricks
+A MVC web framework, structured like and based on Rails -- using the same underlying techniques to help understand the "magic" abilities of Rails